NeilW/systems-dining/README.md

 ## Design overview

-We'll be using is a variant of the Chandry/Misra 'hygiene' solution to the Dining Philosophers problem.
+We'll be using a variant of the Chandry/Misra 'hygiene' solution to the Dining Philosophers problem.

 Each philosopher is a separate user ID on the server and sits in its